Psilocybin mushrooms / 'Magic mushrooms'

 More than 180 psilocybin-containing mushrooms species are found all around the world.
 When eaten these can induce hallucinogenic/psychedelic effects.
 The key ingredient found in these mushrooms is psilocybin.
 Psilocybin is a so-called pro-drug which means that it is converted in the body to psilocin which is the chemical with the psychoactive properties.
 Additional chemicals commonly present in minor amounts include psilocin itself, baeocystin and norbaeocystin although the extent to which these contribute to the overall effects is unclear.
 Psilocybin mushrooms are often called ‘magic’ mushrooms.

-The small and potent liberty cap mushroom (Psilocybe semilanceata) is one of the most common and widespread species found in Europe but a variety of alternatives may be cultivated in jars.
+The small and potent liberty cap mushroom (Psilocybe semilanceata) is probably the most common and widespread species found in Europe.
+Other species occur in the wild, and Psilocybe cubensis is cultivated indoors.

 What are the different forms of psilocybin mushrooms (magic mushrooms)?